ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 2.0.9 04/08/2020 =
+* TWEAK: AMP/Caching plugins seems to break anchors with colons and periods even though they are valid characters for the id attribute in HTML5.
+* TWEAK: Replace multiple underscores with a single underscore.
+* DEV: Update the UWS library which fixes the deprecation notice for PHP 7.4.
+* DEV: Add phpcs.xml.dist.
+* DEV: Strict type checks.
+* DEV: Inline doc updates.

 = 2.0.8 04/03/2020 =
 * TWEAK: Convert `<br />` tags in headings to a space.
 * TWEAK: Add additional widget classes.